 In this work, we report on an acoustic SSH lattice model based on a different approach.
-The idea relies on considering acoustic waveguides made of alternating cross sections but importantly with segments of {\it equal lengths}.
+The idea relies on considering acoustic waveguides made of segments of alternating cross sections but more importantly, {\it equal lengths}~\cite{Dalmont94,Dalmont17,Zheng19,Zheng20,Coutant20,Coutant20b}.
 Starting from the 2D wave equation, for slender waveguide segments, we use a continuous monomode 1D approximation.
 Then, the choice of segments of equal length leads us to an explicit mapping with the 1D SSH model.
-On one hand, the SSH coupling coefficients are directly given by the ratios of cross-sections, in contrast to all the previous acoustic approaches, and hence are easily tunable for numerical or experimental purposes.
-On the other hand, the SSH energy appears naturally as a function of the acoustic frequency.
+On one hand, the SSH coupling coefficients are directly given by the ratios of cross-sections, and hence are easily tunable for numerical or experimental purposes, in contrast to all the previous acoustic approaches.
+On the other hand, the SSH energy appears naturally as a simple function of the acoustic frequency.

 The monomode approximation used here, remains valid as long as the wavelength is large compared to the widths of the waveguide segments.
-Consequently, in contrast to TBA, our approximate discrete model is valid over a broad frequency range: from zero frequency up to the max frequency for which the 1D monomode approximation is broken.
-Surprisingly, the topological transition that accompanies the band inversion appears exactly for the case of the simplest of all waveguide, the one with constant cross section.
-Another key consequence of our approach and the explicit mapping to the 1D SSH model is that chiral symmetry is ensured to be preserved as long as the lengths of the segment are kept equal.
+Consequently, in contrast to TBA, our approximate discrete model is valid over a broad frequency range: from zero frequency up to the first cut-off frequency of the waveguide for which the 1D monomode approximation is broken.
+Surprisingly, the topological transition that accompanies the band inversion appears exactly for the case of the simplest of all waveguides, the one with constant cross section (this will be shown in Fig.~\ref{fig1_b}).
+Another key consequence of our approach, and the explicit mapping to the 1D SSH model, is that chiral symmetry is ensured to be preserved as long as the lengths of the segment are kept equal.
 This allows us to identify to what type of disorder the system is immune to.

 The paper is organised as follows.
 In section~\ref{SSHmodel_Sec} we describe the acoustic waveguide and show its explicit mapping with the SSH model.
-In section~\ref{FiniteSSH_Sec} we compute the set of eigenmodes for a finite waveguide with different boundary conditions, and discuss the presence of topological edge modes.
-The influence of disorder is analyzed in section~\ref{DisorderSSH_Sec}, and in section~\ref{Exp_Sec} we present the experimental results.
+In section~\ref{FiniteSSH_Sec} we compute the set of eigenmodes for a finite waveguide with different boundary conditions, and discuss the presence of topological edge and interface modes.
+The influence of disorder is analyzed in section~\ref{DisorderSSH_Sec}, and in section~\ref{Exp_Sec}, we present the experimental results.